Alpha Arbutin vs Vitamin C: Which is Better?

 Although alpha-arbutin occurs naturally, synthetic forms do exist like deoxyarbutin which is formulated to be more potent than its natural counterpart.

-• It helps fade acne scars, dark spots, sunburns and improves overall skin tone
+• Targeted Brightening: Effectively fades acne scars, dark spots, and sunburns, enhancing overall skin tone for a more even complexion.

-• It has some antioxidant properties that can protect the skin from free radicals and reduce signs of aging.
+• Antioxidant Support: Offers antioxidant properties to help protect the skin from damage by free radicals, contributing to reduced signs of aging.

 Vitamin C also known as L-ascorbic acid is a very popular naturally derived active ingredient best known for its potent antioxidant properties.
 This molecule is very effective at protecting the skin from oxidative stress and helps reduce signs of premature aging and hyperpigmentation.